Are you the sole director and/or sole shareholder of a company?

 The time period between when you die and when your executor is granted authority to deal with your assets (i.e. probate is granted) generally lasts several months.
 Even if your executor is very efficient and gets the application into the Probate Registry within weeks (which rarely happens), the processing time after that is usually months.

-We also note that your Will must contain provisions enabling your executor to appoint a director immediately, rather than requiring a distribution of your shares to your beneficiaries.
-This is because it may take some considerable time before your executor is able to make a distribution of the shares from your estate.
+We also note that your Will must contain provisions enabling your executor to exercise your authority as a shareholder to appoint a director immediately, rather than requiring a distribution of your shares to your beneficiaries.
+This is because it may take some considerable time before your executor is able to make a distribution of the shares from your estate to your intended beneficiaries.

 So who pays the bills in the interim, i.e. between your death and probate of your Will?

 One strategy to deal with this issue is for your company to appoint its own attorney.
 Under the Corporations Act a company has all the powers and authority of a ‘natural person’.
 Accordingly, your company can appoint an attorney to act on its behalf when the company itself is not able to act.
-However, unlike humans, a company does not die.
-So when you have passed away, the person the company has appointed as the company’s attorney can continue to act.
+Unlike humans, a company does not die.
+So when you have passed away, the person the company has appointed as the company’s attorney can continue to act on behalf of the company itself.

 We generally recommend that you appoint the same person (or persons) that you have appointed as the executor under your Will to be the company’s attorney.
-In this way, the executor can step into your shoes straight away, rather than having to wait until probate is granted.
+The executor can then step into your shoes straight away, rather than having to wait until the authority of your executor is properly established.

 This is a simple strategy that can save a lot of grief.